SolderedElectronics/Inkplate-documentation/source/arduino.rst

     No return.

 * **Description**:
-    | Sets all tps pins at high z state, is used only when turning off epaper
+    | Sets pins connected to e-paper to High-Z state(or inputs).

   | **Note**: not supported on Inkplate 6COLOR and Inkplate 2